-With the successful acquisition of Aquila Resources Inc. on December 10, 2021, the Company assumed substantial liabilities related to the gold and silver stream agreements with Osisko Bermuda Limited ("Osisko").
+In connection with the Aquila Transaction, the Company assumed substantial liabilities related to the gold and silver stream agreements with Osisko Bermuda Limited ("Osisko").
 Under the agreements, Osisko deposited a total of \$37.2 million upfront in exchange for a portion of the future gold and silver production from the Back Forty Project.
 The stream agreements contain customary provisions regarding default and security.
-In the event that our subsidiary defaults under the stream agreements, including achieving commercial production at an agreed upon date, it may be required to repay the deposit plus accumulated interest at a rate agreed with Osisko.
-If the Company fails to do so, Osisko may be entitled to enforce their remedies as a secured party and take possession of the assets that comprise the Back Forty Project.
+In the event that our subsidiary defaults under the stream agreements, including by failing to achieve commercial production by an agreed upon date, it may be required to repay the deposit plus accumulated interest at a rate agreed with Osisko.
+If the Company fails to do so, Osisko may be entitled to enforce its remedies as a secured party and take possession of the assets that comprise the Back Forty Project.